Julius Speech Recognition Engine Settings

 RECOG_RECORD_STOP

-In addition, the volume of the audio input is also set to the KeyValue value “Julius_MaxVol” at any time.
+Also, the audio input volume is set to the KeyValue value “Julius_MaxVol” as needed.

 Customization #

-You can expand your vocabulary by preparing a dictionary that defines unknown words.
-A dictionary for each content is placed within the content under a file name with the extension of the .mdf file changed to .dic (if it is foobar.mdf, it would be foobar.dic).
-Plugin_Julius will search for the above .dic file at startup and, if found, will read it in as an additional user dictionary.
+You can expand the vocabulary by preparing a dictionary that defines unknown words.
+A content-specific dictionary should be placed in the content directory with the same filename as the .mdf but with the extension changed to .dic (for example, if the .mdf is foobar.mdf, name it foobar.dic).
+Plugin_Julius searches for this .dic at startup and, if found, loads it as an additional user dictionary.

-The latest original version of Julius is fully incorporated, allowing for complete customization.
-You can use all the features, models, and settings that are available with Julius.
-For example, by preparing a language model and an acoustic model for Julius in a certain language, you can add support for other languages.
+The upstream Julius is fully integrated, allowing full customization.
+You can use all features, models, and settings supported by Julius.
+For example, by preparing a Julius language model and acoustic model for another language, you can add support for that language.

-When using customized models or dictionaries, please place the Julius configuration file in Release/AppData/Julius, with a filename of jconf_configurationname_languagename.txt.
-By specifying these configuration names and language names in .mdf, Plugin_Julius will launch with that configuration file.
+When using customized models or dictionaries, place the corresponding Julius configuration file under Release/AppData/Julius with the filename jconf_configurationname_languagename.txt.txt`.
+By specifying those configuration name and language in the .mdf, Plugin_Julius will start using that configuration file.

-Julius is a compact open-source speech recognition engine, but it was created with technology from a bygone era, so its model performance, noise resistance, and recognition accuracy, especially in noisy environments, are inferior to the latest speech recognition engines.
+Julius is a compact open-source speech recognition engine, but it was developed some time ago; model performance and noise robustness—especially recognition accuracy in noisy environments—may be inferior to modern speech recognition engines.

-If you create a system in Python using a cloud speech recognition engine like Google STT or Whisper,
+If you build a system using cloud speech recognition engines like Google STT or Whisper in Python, you can integrate them with MMDAgent-EX in two ways:

-• Operate as a submodule of MMDAgent-EX with Plugin_AnyScript
+• Run them as a submodule of MMDAgent-EX using Plugin_AnyScript

-• Collaborate with the separate process of MMDAgent-EX through the WebSocket feature
+• Connect an external process to MMDAgent-EX via the WebSocket feature